Ertugliflozin / Sitagliptin Dosage

 -Correct volume depletion prior to initiating treatment.

--Not recommended for patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis.
+-Not recommended for patients with type 1 diabetes mellitus.

 -Has not been studied in patients with a history of pancreatitis; it is unknown whether these patients may be at an increased risk for the development of pancreatitis.